 As you explore historic Palo Alto, one of the imposing residences to acquaint yourself with is the house built by John Adams Squire at 900 University Avenue.
 This Georgian Classical Revival structure, with its Greek columns, reflected Squire’s Boston upbringing more than the rustic, Spanish world of California.
 Son of a wealthy meatpacker, Squire came west with his wife Georgiana in 1888.
 She taught Latin and Greek at what was then the State Normal School in San Jose, now San Jose State University.
 Squire himself pursued the study of classics at Stanford and indulged his interest in meteorology.

 Palo Alto is a bookish community because of Stanford’s presence.
-In downtown Palo Alto you can find a wide selection of bookstores, small restaurants, and murals.
+In downtown Palo Alto you can find a selection of bookstores, small restaurants, and murals.
 This is an interesting area to explore.

 Ramona between University and Hamilton has two 1920s neo-mission-style buildings by artist-craftsman Pedro de Lemos, at 530 and 535 Ramona.
-These buildings form a small world of shops and restaurants, which preserve in the setting, including the original live oak trees.
+These buildings form a small world of shops and restaurants, which preserve in the setting the original live oak trees.
 The structures set the style of the block and were echoed in later buildings by architect Birge Clark, emphasizing archways and iron balconies.
 Mission-revival architecture, using tile roofs and thick, simulated-adobe walls with stucco surfaces, intrigued Californians in the 1920s.

 Palo Alto: The Baylands